emediato/BitsOfBytes/gui-unit-testing-with-qt-test-introduction/GuiUnitTestingIntro/README.md

 Testing GUI code normally requires a different approach to normal unit testing.
 That’s because usually testing public functions of a widget is not enough.
 To properly test a widget, it’s usually better if the tester class can access all its internal data and functions.
 The easiest way to achieve that is making the tester class friend of the tested class.

+<b> Give acces </b>

+When testing complex widget structures it could be necessary to provide full class access to more than one tester class.
+In that case a possible solution is to create a friend visitor class which is used by all the testers.